BennyTorelli/Seaexplorer_pyglider_2.0/documentation/quality_control_guide.md

 ### 4.7 Tier 7: Enhanced Spike Detection (Bio-Optical)

 *   **Purpose:** A specialized test to find spikes in the noisier bio-optical sensors (`CHLA`, `TURB`).
 *   **How it works:** This enhanced test uses a wider 5-point window and calculates the median.
 It's particularly good at finding sharp, negative spikes.
-A key feature is the **strict neighbor requirement**: if any of the neighbors in the window are `NaN`, the test is not performed on that point.
+A key feature is the **strict neighbor requirement**: if any of the neighbors in the window are null (missing), the test is not performed on that point.
 This avoids incorrectly flagging points near data gaps.
 *   **Flagging:**
     *   `1` (GOOD): The point is consistent with the local median.
     *   `4` (BAD): The point is a significant negative anomaly.